 Please see below details of our hopes for the future of Lockbund Gallery.
-A further exhibition/ workshop space to be known as The Far Far Gallery.

 Read statement below, or download/ print it here.